Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 Pause and reflect

-• What areas of compromise do you see for yourself in your life?
-What areas did you once believe strongly in, but no longer see as necessary or important?
+- What areas of compromise do I see in my life?
+What areas did I once believe strongly in, but no longer see as necessary or important?

-• What sins do you see have most eaten away at your convictions?
+- What sins have most affected your convictions?
 How?

-• How would you describe your friendships right now?
-What’s the ratio of “truth-tellers” to “yes men” in your relationship pool?
-What methods of resistance do you most frequently employ to dissuade people from engaging with you?
+- How would I describe my friendships right now?
+What’s the ratio of “truth-tellers” to “yes people” in my relationship pool?
+What methods of resistance do I most frequently employ to dissuade people from engaging with me?

-• What life circumstances are you currently going through that could be opportunities of growth?
-How could God use them to make you stronger, and be an influence in someone’s life?
+- What life circumstances am I currently going through that could be opportunities for growth?
+How could God use them to make me stronger?